 Skullcandy, headquartered in Park City, Utah, is one of the world’s most distinct audio brands.
 They are well-known for using unique technology, color, and character to revolutionize the audio arena.
 Additionally, Skullcandy offers wireless products that possess unmistakable style and exceptional performance such as headphones, earbuds, and other audio and wireless products.

 Skullcandy has more than 300 employees across the globe, including the U.S. and Canada, Mexico, Switzerland, China, and Japan.
-Consequently, external sharing and collaboration of content have become an important success factor within Skullcandy’s business operations.
-Departments need to be able to quickly share documents with their counterparts in other locations.
-But also while providing a consistent user experience for employees who prefer different platforms.
+External sharing and collaboration of content have become an important success factor within Skullcandy’s business operations.
+As a result, departments need to be able to quickly share documents with their counterparts in other locations while providing a consistent user experience for employees who prefer different platforms.

 The Challenge: Integrate A Seamless Dropbox SharePoint Sync